-A Goalkeeper shall not be sent to the Penalty Box for an offense which incurs a Minor Penalty, but instead, the Minor Penalty shall be served by another member of their Team who was on the ice when the offense was committed.
-This Player is to be designated by the Coach of the offending Team through the playing Captain and such substitute shall not be changed.
+A goalkeeper shall not be sent to the penalty box for an offense which incurs a minor penalty, but instead, the minor penalty shall be served by another member of their team who was on the ice when play is stopped and the penalty assessed.
+This Player is to be designated by the Coach of the offending team through the playing Captain and such substitute shall not be changed.

-A penalized Player may not serve a Goalkeeper's penalty.
+A penalized Player may not serve a goalkeeper's penalty.

-If the Goalkeeper is involved in Coincidental Penalties being assessed and as a result, their Team is required to play "short-handed" due to additional penalties assessed to the Goalkeeper, the Player designated to serve the additional time penalties assessed to the Goalkeeper may be any Player as designated by the Coach of the offending Team through the Captain.
+If the goalkeeper is involved in coincidental penalties being assessed and as a result, their team is required to play "short-handed" due to additional penalties assessed to the goalkeeper, the Player designated to serve the additional time penalties assessed to the goalkeeper may be any Player as designated by the Coach of the offending team through the Captain.